Military and Veterans' Information

 |Semester (Year)||1 Term||2 Term||3 Term||4 Term|

 A veteran may request a deferment (promissory note) via their VA Enrollment Certification Form found in their MyUWF account or at the Military and Veteran's Resource Center (MVRC) for the amount of tuition and fees.
 The MVRC will submit the approved promissory note to the University Cashier prior to the fee payment deadline.
 Failure to make payment by the deferment due date will result in a $100 late payment fee.
-Students who do not make payment or request a deferment may be deleted for non-payment.
-Students who are deleted for non-payment may appeal for reinstatement and will be assessed a $200 reinstatement fee.
+Students who do not submit payment or request a deferment may be dropped from all of their courses for non-payment.
+Students who are dropped from courses due to non-payment may appeal for reinstatement and will be assessed a $200 reinstatement fee.

 Any change in a VA deferment to a National Guard or other military billing status after the fee payment deadline will result in the assessment of the late payment fee of $100.00.